jakevdp/website/README.md

     pip install hyde

+Also pdflatex (for CV to be auto-generated)

 Generate version for local development:

-    hyde gen
+    make gen

-Preview local version (this is previewable in the browser at localhost:8080)
+Preview local version
+(this is previewable in the browser at localhost:8080 -- Kill with ctrl-C)

-    hyde serve
+    make serve

 Generate site for production:

-    hyde gen -c production.yaml
+    make gen-production

 Publish site via SSH (SSH publisher requires hyde version > 0.8.6):

-    hyde publish -c production.yaml
+    make publish